About Me

 Shyikh Mahdi

-As part of constitutional activism, I joined the writ petition of Dr. Badiul Alam Mazumdar & Others vs. Bangladesh (Writ Petition No. 9935 of 2024) as one of the intervenors representing the citizens of Bangladesh; in this case, the Hon’ble Court declared parts of the 15th Amendment of the Constitution illegal by a historic judgment, thereby restoring the non-party Caretaker government.
-I was also a petitioner in the “Article 116 Case”, being Saddam Hossen & Others vs. Bangladesh, (Writ Petition No. 10356 of 2024), which declared the amendment in Article 116 of the Constitution illegal, thereby returning the control and administration of the subordinate judiciary to the Supreme Court for full and effective separation of the Judiciary.
+Mr. Mahdi has been involved in significant constitutional matters in the Supreme Court of Bangladesh.
+He was an Intervenor (No. 10) in Dr. Badiul Alam Mazumdar & Others vs. Bangladesh (Writ Petition No. 9935 of 2024), a case where the High Court Division declared parts of the Fifteenth Amendment to the Constitution illegal, restoring the provision for a non-party caretaker government.
+He was also a petitioner (No. 6) in Saddam Hossen & Others vs. Bangladesh (Writ Petition No. 10356 of 2024), which successfully challenged an amendment to Article 116 of the Constitution, thereby reinforcing the separation of powers by returning control of the subordinate courts to the Supreme Court.

 Professional Qualifications